 The Back to Sleep programme involves a multidisciplinary approach to evaluate each child's risk factors and to determine if sleep quality can be improved by providing a more comfortable sleeping surface with greater support.
 The team includes doctors, physiotherapists, nurses, the patients as well as their parents and caregivers.
 After other medical and behavioural causes of sleep disturbance are ruled out, the children are then fitted with the most appropriate sleep system to help improve their sleep.

-In conclusion, a total of 48 children were direct beneficiaries of this programme, and an additional 210 family members and care givers were positively impacted.
+A total of 48 children have been direct beneficiaries of this programme, and 210 family members and care givers were positively impacted.

 Image 1 (from left): An example of one of the sleep systems.
-Images 2, 3, 4 and 5: They are 2 of the 48 direct beneficiaries of the Back to Sleep Programme.
-In both patients, their conditions manifest in abnormal muscle tones, movements and postures, which often result in significant sleep disturbances and poor sleep duration.
+Images 2, 3, 4 and 5: These patients are 2 of the 48 direct beneficiaries of the Back to Sleep Programme.
+In both patients, their conditions manifested in abnormal muscle tones, movements and postures, which often resulted in significant sleep disturbances and poor sleep duration.
 Images 2 and 4 show the patients with poor postures when there is no support system, causing extra strain on their spines, body hips and knees.
 Images 3 and 5 show that their postures are supported, where their arms, body and legs are more relaxed, allowing them to sleep more comfortably.

 We have an active clinical and basic research programme covering areas of epilepsy treatment and epidemiology, neurogenetic and neurometabolic disorders, botulinum toxin in childhood spasticity, encephalitis and other central nervous system infections and neuromuscular disease.
 Areas of research focus include the genetic and disease pathophysiology of Duchenne and Becker muscular dystrophy, mitochondrial encephalomyopathies and care of chronic neurological disorders.

-Click here for directions on how to get to the Khoo Teck Puat – National University Children’s Medical Institute (NUHkids Specialist Centre) from the MRT, for drop off as well as parking.
+here for directions on how to get to the Khoo Teck Puat – National University Children’s Medical Institute from the MRT, for drop off as well as parking.